rajesh-h/Django_Windows_Scheduler/README.rst

 3. Run `python manage.py loaddata windows_scheduler_fixture.json` to load some initial data for the windows_scheduler models.

 4. Run `python manage.py collectstatic` to load static files related to windows_scheduler app.
+    Note: Make sure your STATIC_ROOT is setup properly on setting.py. for eg:STATIC_ROOT = BASE_DIR + '/assets/'

 5. Start the development server and visit http://127.0.0.1:8000/admin/windows_scheduler/ to create a schedules (you'll need the Admin app enabled).